null

 If you’ve ever asked “Do I need a high output alternator?”, you’re not alone.
 Upgrading to a high output alternator** (HO alternator)** is one of the most important, and most misunderstood, upgrades in car audio and vehicle electrical systems.

 As automotive technology continues to evolve, vehicle owners are adding more electrical accessories than ever before: high-power car audio systems, electric fans, lighting, winches, inverters, and more.
 While these upgrades improve performance and enjoyment, they also place a heavy strain on your vehicle’s charging system; especially the alternator.
+Don’t make the mistake of upgrading your alternator without first assessing your actual power needs or skipping essential wiring upgrades.

 This guide will walk you step by step from beginner to expert, explaining: